Yukaru-san/ageGUI/README.md

 The GUI is currently supporting the following features:
 - Encrypt and Decrypt Files and Directories
 - Encrypt directly into a zip file
+- Encryption armor
-- Use of Age keys and Passwords
+- Age keys and Passwords
 - Reading Keys from a file
+- Easily Encrypt and Decrypt in a few clicks

 # Installation
 If you want to compile the GUI yourself: